 Children are more naturally motivated or born motivated than adults.
 They get more pleasure from their natural motivation also.
 In this state, children don’t feel time; time doesn’t matter; timelessness is the state of moment.
 Adults do.
 It is this state of the moment that is more satisfying and comfortable for children.
 Adults are more concerned with time and are more conscious of the passage of time.

 Children have abundant capacity to get themselves lost in the moment and whatever they’re doing in their natural inclinations.
 The biggest mistakes adults do is to interrupt these moments and get them out of deep concentration.
 When you were a child, did you ever remember you heard : ‘Enough, stop it, let’s go.’

-The Capital Children’s Museum in Washington DC set out an effort in the city to find all those students who drove their teachers crazy because all they did in class was draw.
-The museum then organized several dozen of these young artists into several animation classes.
+The Capital Children’s Museum in Washington DC set out an effort in the city to find all those students who drove their teachers crazy because all they did in class was a draw.
+The museum then organized several dozens of these young artists into several animation classes.